-Hint: For iCAT Face Detection only one camera can be used in the license-less mode and the same limitations when using virtual machines apply as with permanently licensed systems apply. iCAT NPR for regions aside of Hungary is not available in the license-less mode.
+Hint: For iCat Face Detection only one camera can be used in the license-less mode and the same limitations when using virtual machines apply as with permanently licensed systems apply. iCat NPR is not available in the license-less mode.